nicolasard/personalStuff/Docker.md

 Create a docker-compose.yml file.

 Run the command ```docker-compose up``` (this will read a file named docker-compose.yml from the dir where you run the command).
 Additionally you can select your custom .yml file name with ```docker-compose -f custon-name.yml up```

+## To run a container with an image and debug doing ssh

+This command is really usefull when you want to start an image and do SSH inside and check the stuff you have there.  ```docker run -it --entrypoint=/bin/bash <image-id>```